Particular/ServiceControl.Connector.MassTransit/Container-README.md

 Default: `error`

-ServiceControl by default listens to the `error` queue but it this value is overriden in ServiceControl this configuration setting must be set to the same value.
+ServiceControl by default listens to the `error` queue but if this value is overriden in ServiceControl this configuration setting must be set to the same value.

+### CUSTOM_CHECK_QUEUE

+Default: `Particular.ServiceControl`

+ServiceControl primary queue by default listens to `Particular.ServiceControl` queue but if this value is overriden in ServiceControl this configuration setting must be set to the same value.

 ### RABBITMQ_MANAGEMENT_API_URL